Eryadu/Java_Learning/src/Git/readme.md

 -git branch branch_name // to create new branch
 -git checkout branch_name // to change to other branch

-Hi i am merging to main
+Hi I am merging in main